izgwein/WD-SEATWORK-4/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
+- Vanilla Javascript
-- Transactional
+- Page Layout

 ### Technology
 <!-- TODO: List of Technology Used -->